linkyndy/django-app-dev/README.md

 Any fixtures needed throughout the app, whether they are initial app data or required for tests, should be put in here.

-Note: Initial app data should be put in a fixture called `initial_data`.s
+Note: Initial app data should be put in a fixture called `initial_data`.

 ### app/migrations